Beef Braciole Recipe is an American Italian dish of parmesan and bread crumb stuffed beef roulades braised in a delicious tomato sauce.

 With that being said if you google braciole you are going to get a million different versions.
 From using top round beef, to flank steak, to its being stuffed with raisins and pine nuts and tons of herbs, blah, blah blah.

-Braciole on google is murky and it is incredibly hard to get a read on what this original dish might have looked like.
+On google this recipe is murky and it is incredibly hard to get a read on what this original dish might have looked like.
 Knowing what I know now about Italian cuisine, just like in these Torta Caprese or this Cioppino recipe, is that recipes were simple.

 - Parmesan Cheese